 If you are investigating alternative therapies, you may want to look for people who have the initials ND after their names.
 This signifies that they have been trained as a naturopathic doctor, which usually includes four to five years in a program that emphasizes natural therapies.

 If you think you have been the victim of nutrition quackery, you have several options.
-Most importantly, if you think a product has caused you physical harm, contact your doctor immediately.
-Otherwise, the National Council Against Health Fraud, the Consumer Health Information Research Institute, and the FDA Office of Consumer Affairs are good organizations to turn to with questions and complaints.
+Most importantly, if you think a product has caused you physical harm, contact your doctor right away.
+Otherwise, the National Council Against Health Fraud and the FDA are good organizations to turn to with questions and complaints.
 If the product was ordered by mail, your local post office might be able to help.
 Ultimately, knowledge is your best defense.
 An informed consumer is much less likely to become a victim of nutrition quackery.

 Food and Drug Administration

 Academy media guide: 2012-2013.
 Academy of Nutrition and Dietetics website.
 Available at: http://www.eatright.org/Media/content.aspx?id=6442451145.
 Accessed May 19, 2014

 Clancy C. Online tools help patients find good health information.
 Agency for Healthcare Research and Quality website.
 Available at: http://www.ahrq.gov/consumer/cc/cc120208.htm.
 Published December 2, 2008.
 Accessed May 19, 2014.

 Herbs at a glance.
 National Center for Complementary and Alternative Medicine website.
 Available at: http://nccam.nih.gov/health/herbsataglance.htm.
 Updated January 20, 2014.
 Accessed May 19, 2014.

 Licensed states and licensing authorities.
 The American Association of Naturopathic Physicians website.
 Available at: http://www.naturopathic.org/content.asp?contentid=57.
 Accessed May 19, 2014.